-- CIT TEL (Technology Enhanced Learning) - CANVAS TEL Help Centre CIT staff guides to remote teaching online - CIT TLU Keep Teaching Toolkit - CIT TLU Tacit Guides - CIT Guidelines for Examiners when Marking Scripts from Students with a Disability who have a Reading, Writing or Spelling Difficulty - 10 Ways to Ensure Online Assessment is Accessible and Inclusive, National Forum for the Enhancement of Teaching and Learning in Higher Education/ AHEAD, published March 24, 2020. - 10 Points to Consider in Choosing Alternative Assessment Methods for the Online Environment, National Forum for the Enhancement of Teaching and Learning in Higher Education, published March 12, 2020. - Selecting Online Alternatives to Common Assessment Methods, National Forum for the Enhancement of Teaching and Learning in Higher Education, published March 26, 2020. - Gordon, D. (2020) The Hitchhikers guide to Alternative Assessments (DIT lecturer) - QQI (2020) Guiding Principles For Alternative Assessments (Devised In Response To The Covid-19 Emergency Restrictions), - AHEAD (2020) Universal Design for Learning - UDL Learning and Sharing practical and easy ways to create more innovative and inclusive practice in lectures and assessment -CIT TLU Tús Maith 2019/20 Programme (2019), Laura Coleman/Ruth Murphy, DSS, and Sinéad Huskisson /Dr Aisling Conway Lenihan, Dept. of Management & Enterprise.
+- MTU TEL (Technology Enhanced Learning) - CANVAS TEL Help Centre MTU staff guides to remote teaching online - MTU TLU (Teaching and Learning Unit) Keep Teaching Toolkit - MTU TLU Tacit Guides - MTU Guidelines for Examiners when Marking Scripts from Students with a Disability who have a Reading, Writing or Spelling Difficulty - 10 Ways to Ensure Online Assessment is Accessible and Inclusive, National Forum for the Enhancement of Teaching and Learning in Higher Education/ AHEAD, published March 24, 2020. - 10 Points to Consider in Choosing Alternative Assessment Methods for the Online Environment, National Forum for the Enhancement of Teaching and Learning in Higher Education, published March 12, 2020. - Selecting Online Alternatives to Common Assessment Methods, National Forum for the Enhancement of Teaching and Learning in Higher Education, published March 26, 2020. - Gordon, D. (2020) The Hitchhikers guide to Alternative Assessments (DIT lecturer) - QQI (2020) Guiding Principles for Alternative Assessments (Devised In Response To The Covid-19 Emergency Restrictions), - AHEAD (2020) Universal Design for Learning (UDL) - MTU UDL project and resources: https://tlu.cit.ie/universal-design-for-learning